Mario Kart 7: Reception

 Mario Kart 7 has received generally favorable reviews.
 It holds an 85/100 rating on Metacritic based on 60 critic reviews and an 85.17% rating on GameRankings based on 45 reviews.
 The game quickly became a commercial success, selling over 2.01 million units on Japan during the first two months.
 IGN praised "a handful of incredible innovations," such as the new gyro controls and the gliding mechanics, and the game's multiplayer, particularly community features and customizable racing rules, but criticized the small roster of only 17 characters, compared to previous entry Mario Kart Wiis 25 characters.
 He ended the review by saying that "Overall Mario Kart 7 is a well-polished experience that fans of the kart-racing genre - or of the Mushroom Kingdom - should not hesitate to pick up."
 Nintendo World Report stated that while the game "isn't a huge leap forward for the series," the online and gameplay make it a "must-have" for 3DS owners.

-GameSpot said that the return of Coins changed the strategy of the game and that the glider mechanic was at first shown as "a shallow gimmick", but when acostumbrated to gameplay, you realized how much potential it has.
+GameSpot said that the return of Coins changed the strategy of the game and that the glider mechanic, while initially appearing to be a shallow gimmick, revealed significant potential when accustomed to it.
 Edge said that Nintendo had intertwined the numerous mechanics to make one of the most rewarding racing experience since Super Mario Kart along with a natural integration of 3D.

 On the more critical side, James Stephanie Sterling of Destructoid stated that "sticking to tradition has not worked in Nintendo's favor", and felt the game was "lethargic and mundane" and saying the new glider and underwater sections "exist to provide the illusion of variety rather than actually altering the core experience".
 She ended the review saying "Mario Kart 7 is the one game I'd hold up as the least deserving of any kind of leniency".
 Giant Bomb noted that "your enjoyment of Mario Kart 7 will likely hinge on your continued appreciation of (the series) formula".

 IGN awarded Mario Kart 7 the IGNs Editors' Choice.
 Mario Kart 7 was nominated for "Best 3DS Game" and "Best Driving Game" at GameTrailers 2011 Game of the Year Awards, but lost both respectively to Super Mario 3D Land and Forza Motorsport 4.
 Digital Spy awarded Mario Kart 7 the "Best Game of 2011" for the Digital Spy readers' awards of 2011.
 Edge awarded Mario Kart 7 as the best portable game of 2011.
 During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Kart 7 for "Racing Game of the Year" and "Handheld Game of the Year".
 Retrospectively, GamesRadar ranked Mario Kart 7 to be the 12th best Nintendo 3DS game of all time.

+Mario Kart 7 is the best-selling Nintendo 3DS game with over 18.99 million copies sold worldwide.